MostafaSherif719/Lab8/README.md

 # Lab8

-this is a website navjgation menu practice for course CIS201 in YU
+this is a website navigation menu practice for course CIS201 in YU